Antonio Cotogni: Early years and education

 Antonio Cotogni was born in Rome to Agata Fazzini and Raffaele Cotogni, who managed a small majolica plant.
 He had four siblings: sister Giuditta (who remained unmarried and lived in the family household); brothers Francesco, Andrea (who owned a meat packing business), and Gaspare (later mayor of Melara).

-After some initial studies at the Hospice of San Michele, where he was a student of Ludovico Luccesi.
+After some initial studies at the Hospice of San Michele, where he was a student of Angelo Scardovelli, Andrea Salesi, and Ludovico Luccesi.
 He studied music theory at Santa Maria Maggiore under Fontemaggi.
 Soon after, he began working with Achille Faldi on the study of singing itself.
 Under his guidance, Cotogni made his first public ventures into solo singing but only in the principal churches of Rome and in small summer music festivals in the small towns of the province, such as Anagni, Valmontone, Subisco, Velletri, and Viterbo.

 Early on, Cotogni worked part-time in a majolica plant and did not care much for theater.
 He had no pretensions for assuming a career there and was content to remain a church singer.
 He won his first success in 1851 singing Salvatore Capocci's oratorio Il martirio di Sant'Eustachio at the church of Santa Maria in Vallicella.

 About his training prior to his Italian stage debut, Cotogni told a former student: